Are you looking for a collection of working from home tips and tricks?

-Maybe you work from your house or apartment every now and then, such as on dedicated remote work days, or when important work has to be completed ASAP.
+Maybe you find yourself working from home more and more, or perhaps you work remotely every now and then, or when important work has to be completed ASAP.

-While working from home certainly has it’s advantages (comfort and convenience immediately come to mind), it also has it’s disadvantages.
+While working from home certainly has advantages (comfort and convenience immediately come to mind), it also has disadvantages.

-Distractions, disturbances, and a host of other interruptions can make getting things done quite a difficult feat.
+Distractions, disturbances, and a host of other interruptions can make getting things done at home a difficult feat.

-Fortunately, it is possible to create a productive work environment for yourself.
+Fortunately, it is possible to create a productive work environment for yourself in your own home.

-You need just to create the structures and routines that will allow you to do your work in an effective manner as possible.
+You need just to create structures and routines that will allow you to do your work as efficiently and effectively as possible.

-In this post, I offer a collection of seventeen ways you can boost your productivity when working from home.
+In this post, I offer a collection of seventeen smart tips to help you boost your productivity when working from home.

-Many of these tips may seem quite obvious…and they are!
+While many of these tips may seem quite obvious, you shouldn’t underestimate their power.

 Create a distinctive workspace for yourself.